DataDog/brod/README.md

 Please use the GitHub issues: https://github.com/datadog/pykafka/issues

-* Forked from https://github.com/dsully/pykafka which was inspiried by Alejandro Crosa's kafka-rb: https://github.com/acrosa/kafka-rb
+* Forked from https://github.com/dsully/pykafka which was inspired by Alejandro Crosa's kafka-rb: https://github.com/acrosa/kafka-rb